fbpx Skip to content

 Language Requirement: None.
 All courses are taught in English.

-Accommodations: International Student Residence, 3-4 students per room
+Accommodations: International Student Residence or hotel, 3-4 students per room

 Courses